noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 </url>
 ````

-The entries are then compiled into a single `sitemap.xml` file which is added to the Metalsmith files list.
+The entries are compiled into a single `sitemap.xml` file which is added to the Metalsmith files list.
 This in theory would then flow through the other Metalsmith plugins, if the sitemap plugin wasn’t the last one.

 ## The Final Build